warithr621/HSCTF10-Writeups/web/th3-w3bsite.md

 ## Solution:

 When we open the website, we see a picture of a pretty nice cat.
-Let's look around the site to see what we can find on it through Inspect Tools.
+Let's look around the site to see what we can find on it through Chrome Devtools.

 ![image](https://github.com/warithr621/HSCTF10-Writeups/assets/64328893/f2711d40-6dc1-48f2-8842-d7a9434de265)